mobilemind/OpenInlets/README.md

 ```

 Note that [nodejs] and [npm] are required.
 The lines above will install [grunt], [js2uri], and other
 dependencies defined in `package.json`.
-Later you can update them using `npm update` at any time
+You can update dependencies using `npm update` at any time
-or just invoke `grunt` to re-build OpenInlets.
+or just invoke `grunt` to re-build OpenInlets `web/` directory.

 ## URL Scheme Notes
 Each bookmarklet does some rudimentary check and then redirects to an app using a URL protocol